NyiNyiAye81/Getting_Data_Assignment/CodeBook.md

 Activity ID | Activity Name
   ------------|--------------
-  1 | WALKING
-  2 | WALKING_UPSTAIRS
-  3 | WALKING_DOWNSTAIRS
-  4 | SITTING
-  5 | STANDING
-  6 | LAYING

-- subjectID: contain the subject IDs.

--variables in the 3rd to 81th column, which are extracted from the [features_info.txt](https://github.com/NyiNyiAye81/Getting_Data_Assignment/blob/master/UCI%20HAR%20Dataset/features_info.txt) file on the original dataset.

-##Description of analysis process:
-For step 1 to step 4, create create.dataset function with argument data.name which can be either 'test' or 'train'.
-The function merges the features, activitiy labels, subject IDs from .txt files and uses grep function to extract only measurements of means and standard deviations.
-Then create trainging and test datasets, and merge them into one tidy dataset.
-In step 5, use functions in reshape2 package to calculate the average of each variable for each activity.
+  1 | WALKING (value 1): subject was walking during the test 2 | WALKING_UPSTAIRS (value 2): subject was walking up a staircase during the test 3 | WALKING_DOWNSTAIRS (value 3): subject was walking down a staircase during the test 4 | SITTING (value 4):subject was sitting during the test 5 | STANDING (value 5): subject was standing during the test 6 | LAYING (value 6): subject was laying down during the test

+subject - The ID of the test subject activity - The type of activity performed when the corresponding measurements were taken

 The result is written into [tidy_data.txt](https://github.com/NyiNyiAye81/Getting_Data_Assignment/blob/master/tidy_data.txt).